susoson/polarmap.js/README.markdown

 Note that the `removeOutsideVisibleBounds` function is disabled for MarkerCluster.
 By default, it works fine with the EPSG:3857 (web mercator) projection but has issues with the LAEA projections at low zoom levels.

+# heatmap.js

+See examples/heatmap for an integration with [heatmap.js](https://github.com/pa7/heatmap.js).
+Note that occlusion of heatmap data is dependent on the map viewport.

 ## Development

 To run a local webserver for testing the app, use the packaged Node http-server: